 - Hearing assessments

-A “Fit for Duty” examination determines the ability of a worker to return to their job.
+A fit for duty exam determines the ability of an injured worker to return to their job.
 Releasing employees back to work without understanding the full scope of their duties could risk further injury.
-Trinity Health Occupational Medicine can evaluate if the employee is fully able to do their job or if any restrictions may be indicated to protect the employee and employer.
+We will evaluate if the employee is fully able to do their job or if any restrictions may be indicated to protect the employee and employer.